Thomas continues to set the standard for pumps used in negative pressure wound therapy.

-Negative Pressure Wound Therapy (NPWT) is a medical technique to promote wound healing, thereby reducing treatment times and the risk of infection.
+Negative Pressure Wound Therapy (NPWT) is a medical technique that uses vacuum to promote wound healing, while reducing treatment times and lowering the risk of infection.

 Healing is promoted by increasing the blood supply in the vicinity of the wound.
 It assists with the removal of exudate as well.
 NPWT is applied to acute, post-operative and chronic wounds, which vary in size and geometry.
 Examples are diabetic ulcers and pressure ulcers or second- and third-degree burns.

 The main components of NPWT devices are the NPWT dressing itself and a vacuum pump to control wound management and wound care settings.
 The wound dressing, which is connected to the vacuum pump, is applied to the affected area.

 Vacuum is applied and maintained through the specially sealed dressing.
 Depending on the type of wound and treatment plan the vacuum may be applied continuously or intermittently.